sanity-io/sdk/packages/react/src/components/DocumentPreviewUI/DocumentPreviewUI.md

-# DocumentPreview Component
+# DocumentPreviewUI

-The DocumentPreview component is used to render a compact representation of a [document](#).
-These previews are often rendered for each document within a [DocumentList component](#), but can also be rendered as standalone components.
+The DocumentPreviewUI component is used to render a compact representation of a [document](#).
+These previews are often rendered for each document within a [DocumentListUI component](#), but can also be rendered as standalone components.

 Document previews surface the following information about each document: